Click on the index above to see definitions of terms.

 FAMILIAL HYPERTROPHIC CARDIOMYOPATHY (FHCM):

 A condition in which part of the heart muscle surrounding the ventricles (lower chambers) - in particular the left - is thicker than normal.
 This may cause problems such as palpitations, breathlessness and chest pain, but some people are symptom-free.
-There may be a genetic component to the condition (see Genetics Fact Sheet 54).
+There may be a genetic component to the condition.

 A record of the health conditions of different members within a family, across generations.
 It may be recorded as a list or as a pedigree that identifies the structure and relationship within the family.
 It provides a view of conditions or illnesses within a family to allow for analysis of inheritance patterns.

 A small break or a constriction of a chromosome that can be visualised after special treatment of the chromosomes.
-In individuals affected with Fragile X syndrome, a fragile site can often be seen on their X chromosome (see Genetics Fact Sheet 42).
+In individuals affected with Fragile X syndrome, a fragile site can often be seen on their X chromosome.

 Banding patterns on chromosomes make it easier to examine the chromosomes under the microscope for abnormalities in structure and number.
 G bands are one type of banding pattern, induced to appear on chromosomes by staining them with a special chemical called Giemsa.